mnsboev/Evidence-Examples/examples/service-now evidence/README.md

     ```

-## Optiopnal Servicenow components required for the integration:
+## Optional ServiceNow components required for the integration:
 ### 1. Script includes:
 - **JFrogReleaseOperations** see [JFrogReleaseOperations](JFrogReleaseOperations) provides functions for getting a release bundle digest and for promoting a release bundle.
 ### 2. Outbound Integrations > Rest Msssages